jinlow/forust/README.md

     will be used.
 Defaults to 256.
  - `parallel` ***(bool, optional)***: Should multiple cores be used when training and predicting with this model?
 Defaults to True.
- - `dtype` ***(Union[np.dtype, str], optional)***: Datatype used for the model.
-Valid options are a numpy 32 bit float, or numpy 64 bit float.
-Using 32 bit float could be faster in some instances, however this may lead to less precise results.
-Defaults to "float64".

 ### Training and Predicting